GLSRC/rescomp/README.md

 An editablte install allows you to change the code in the repository and instantly work with the new behaviour without having the reinstall the package!

+### Installation Problems

+* The installation seems to have worked without error, but I can't import the package.

+  Make sure that pip is installed and active in the environment you want to install the package to:

+      which pip

+  The output of the above should include the environment name, here _rc_env_, something like

+      > "/Users/<username>/anaconda3/envs/rc_env/bin/pip"

+  If it doesn't, activate and deactivate your anaconda environment and then, should it still not be found, install pip (again)

+      conda deactivate rc_env
+      conda activate rc_env
+      conda install pip

 ### Un-Installation

 To uninstall the rescomp package, simply activate the respective environment and type:

     pip uninstall rescomp

 ## Usage